elki-project/elki-project.github.io/howto/java_api.md

 ### Command Line Scripting ELKI {#CommandLineScripting}

 The **simplest way of automating ELKI** is using the command line.
 Any operating system has a powerful scriping language.
-In the following examples, we will be using common POSIX shell scripting (e.g. bash on Linux).
+In the following examples, we will be using common POSIX shell scripting (e.g., bash on Linux).
 And for shell scripts, you have a wide variety of tools available, such as [clusterssh](http://sourceforge.net/projects/clusterssh/) or the [Oracle Grid Engine](https://en.wikipedia.org/wiki/Oracle_Grid_Engine) for distributed running on ELKI jobs.

 The MiniGUI is essentially an assisted command line builder.
 While it is a visual tool in the end it builds a list of parameters that would make up a command line.